 Address: 10 Av. du Général Giraud, 51100 Reims, France

-Reims is home to several immensely popular parks, including Parc de Champagne and Parc Léo Lagrange.
-Parc de Champagne was created in 1909 and covers about 54 acres.
+Reims has several top-rated parks, including Parc de Champagne and Parc Léo Lagrange.
+Parc de Champagne was created in 1909 and covered about 54 acres.

-Located on the outside of town, this large park is very well-maintained, and is a great spot for a walk or to play sports.
-Trees provide excellent shade coverage and there are games for children, a beach volleyball court, a rugby pitch, an enclosed park for dogs, and beautiful flower centers.
+Located outside of town, this large park is well-maintained and is a great spot for a walk or to play sports.
+Trees provide excellent shade coverage, games for children, a beach volleyball court, a rugby pitch, an enclosed park for dogs, and beautiful flower centers.

 Parc Léo Lagrange is an urban park with quick access to the city center compared to Parc de Champagne.
 This is an excellent park for kids and a perfect place for a family outing.
-This park is also very well-maintained and has a duck pond, walking paths with benches, two playgrounds, exercise machines as well as a skate park.
+This park is also very well-maintained and has a duck pond, walking paths with benches, two playgrounds, exercise machines, and a skate park.

 This is a perfect park to relax and read a book while watching the kids play.
 For lunch, nearby is the highly-rated French restaurant Le Petit Basque.